 AlphaZero

-OpenSpiel includes three implementations of AlphaZero, two based on Tensorflow (one in Python and one in C++ using Tensorflow C++ API), with a shared model written in TensorFlow.
-The other based on C++ Libtorch-base.
+OpenSpiel includes two implementations of AlphaZero, one based on Tensorflow (in Python).
+The other based on C++ LibTorch.
 This document covers mostly the TF-based implementation and common components.
 For the Libtorch-based implementation, see here.

 Disclaimer: this is not the code that was used for the Go challenge matches or the AlphaZero paper results.
 It is a re-implementation for illustrative purposes, and although it can handle games like Connect Four, it is not designed to scale to superhuman performance in Go or Chess.